 Students frequently ask: why do this degree or any Arts degree?
 The answers are simple enough.
 Many take an Arts degree out of interest in the subject areas the degree covers.
 Others take the degree because, unlike vocational degrees, it provides an intellectual context for many of the issues in our society today.
 And it provides its graduates with a capacity to question.
 Does it lead to a job?
 It does.
-Employers are interested in the skills Arts graduates acquires during their degree: a capacity to analyse material and to present findings in both written and oral presentation forms; a capacity to research and come up with answers; and a capacity to question and engage in debate.
+Employers are interested in the skills Arts graduates acquire during their degree: good writing and critical skills; a capacity to analyse material and to present findings in both written and oral presentation forms; a capacity to research and come up with answers; and a capacity to question and engage in debate.
 Students who have undertaken this degree have found employment in fields as diverse as teaching, the public service, NGOs, business and community work.
 Others have gone onto Honours and postgraduate work.
-And students in this degree have also included University medalists.
+And students in this degree have gone on to win University medals.